wavemotion-dave/GimliDS/README.md

   * Ocean up to 512K
   * Magic Desk up to 1MB
   * Easy Flash up to 1MB with 256b RAM
+  * Magic Desk 16K (aka Magic Desk 2) up to 2MB on DSi or above only

 This should cover a wide number of carts - recommend you seek out the OneLoad64 cart archive.